PrototypeZone/ceng317/hardware/pcb/README.md

     10. Your _sch file
     11. Your _pcb file
 15. Once the professor knows that your zip file has been uploaded correctly they will send the class set to the lab next door to be made [in house](/hardware/pcb/PCBPrototypes.md).
-16. When the completed PCB is available,
+16. When the completed PCB is available, proceed to [inspect it](/hardware/pcb/inspection.md).
 17. Further iterations of the board can be made [in house](/hardware/pcb/PCBPrototypes.md) or by [OSHpark](https://oshpark.com/),  [MicroArt](https://microart.pcborders.com/), [Bittele](https://onlinequote.7pcb.com/), [JLC](https://jlcpcb.com/), [PCBway](https://www.pcbway.com/QuickOrderOnline.aspx), [Seeedstudio](https://www.seeedstudio.com/fusion_pcb.html), or other alternatives.